 Larry gets in a tense, heated fight with Cheryl, So to make up for it, Larry's secretary suggests that he buy Cheryl a present to make up for it.
 After having lunch with Richard Lewis and helping out a blind man, Larry spots the perfect present for Cheryl - a bracelet.
 Unfortunately, Richard Lewis is also coveting said bracelet.

 Larry holds an elevator, and is denied his doctor's appointment.
 Of course, this causes him to miss an appointment with Diane Keaton.
-Cheryl hires an interior decorator who also happens to be Diane Keaton's, but the decorator wont give Larry Keaton's phone number.
+Cheryl hires an interior decorator who also happens to be Diane Keaton's, but the decorator wont give him Diane's phone number.

 Cheryl gives Larry an ultimatum - bury the wire in the backyard - or else!
 But the permit the city gives Larry requires six signatures from his neighbors, and that means having to be nice to them at all costs - or else.